 Take some time to relax into the blessings of the season with this guided meditation on gratitude.
 As you put your attention on all that you have to be thankful for, you will connect to the happiness that is part of your inherent nature.

 Gratitude is the natural theme of the autumn season.
 From making gratitude lists to sharing what you are grateful for at your Thanksgiving table, there are myriad ways you can express your thanks throughout the holidays.
 Yet gratitude starts from within.
 Before you can express your gratitude in an authentic way, it’s important to connect to all of the goodness in your life in your own heart first.
 Gratitude meditation can set your day on a new course and can place your entire life on a different trajectory.
 Try this gratitude meditation on your own or with others to feel your happiness expand during the season of thanks.

-(In addition to the written instructions below, you can also listen to a guided video version here.)
+You can also watch & listen to a guided video version below: